The Sweetbay Chapter serves Bay, Calhoun, Gulf, Holmes, Jackson, Walton, and Washington Counties.

 Supporting Pollinators and Butterflies

 Wildlife depend on native plants and native plant habitats.
 Some wildlife are herbivores (deer).
 Some are insectivores (most birds feed their babies insects even in species where the adults eat grains, fruits, or animal prey).
-You can attract hummingbirds a feeder, but they need places to nest, insects to feed their young, to rest and hide, and nectar that is more nutrition than sugar water from a feeder.
+You can attract hummingbirds to a feeder, but they need places to nest,, rest and hide, insects to feed their young, and nectar that is more nutritional than sugar water from a feeder.
 Our chapter provides support to teach people how to keep wildlife in our natural areas and how to build habitats in urban ones.

 We get out into the woods, into our parks, into our swamps, into other wild lands.
 We have field trips lead by local botanists and ecologists.
 Contribute by being a participant.
 Lead trips.